dsp1589/ecomm_admin/README.md

 This project is a starting point for a Flutter application.

+Run flutter Pub Get command in root folder

+Run build_runner command to regenerate the model and service client

+Hit run/debug in android studio to launch in sim or device

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)